E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_hip/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

-The source code used as a base for the conversion is freely available for download in at `Cubble sources<https://github.com/KJLankinen/cubble>`.
-In addition the modified makefile is included in this repository.
+The source code used as a base for the conversion is freely available for download in `Cubble sources <https://github.com/KJLankinen/cubble>`.
+In addition the modified ``makefile`` is included in this repository:
+:download:`makefile <./makefile>`